 As Uttar Pradesh Chief Minister “Yogi” Adityanath hogged the headlines in 2020 for a series of measures that attacked and marginalised Muslims, a recent tweet by the writer Genesia Alves reminded us of another Yogi – a non-divisive and beloved fictional character who was indelibly brought to life by the renowned actor Mohan Gokhale.

 Mr Yogi, Ketan Mehta’s entertaining television serial from 1989, was one of the high points in Gokhale’s fruitful but short career.
-The spindly actor with the brown eyes, sharp nose and deep dimples moved smoothly between theatre, cinema and television from the 1970s and the 1990s.
+The spindly actor with the brown eyes, sharp nose and deep dimples moved smoothly between theatre, cinema and television from the 1970s to the 1990s.
 His movie credits include Mehta’s Holi, Bhavni Bhavai, Mirch Masala and Hero Hiralal.

 Gokhale was shooting for Kamal Haasan’s Hey Ram in Chennai on April 29, 1999, when he died in his sleep from a heart attack.
 He was 45.

-Mehta met Gokhale while studying direction at the Film and Television Institute in Pune.
+Mehta met Gokhale while studying direction at the Film and Television Institute of India in Pune.
 Gokhale had already built a reputation on the stage in Pune.
 He had also appeared in films that FTII students were required to make during their course.

 “He was a very fine theatre actor,” Mehta recalled.
 “He was in the play Ghashiram Kotwal, and I used to attend the rehearsals.
 We became very close friends.
 He was in my diploma film [at FTII].
 When I did Bhavni Bhavai, he played the lead, and he became an integral part of my life at that point.
 When I did Mr Yogi, he was the natural choice.
 He was brilliant.”